YakineRachedi/Piecewise-defined_real_functions/README.md

 $$

 In this case,  we need a class template to code linear forms on an arbitrary space $K^d$ where $K$ is any field.

+A cuboid in $ \mathbb{R}^d $ is coded using the type `vector<Segment>` and a point in $ \mathbb{R}^d $ is represented by the type `vector<double>`.
+However, as is currently implemented, there is no adequate `contains` method to make `test_if_contains` work.
+In this case, a partial specialization of the template is needed for the following scenario: we will check if each coordinate belongs to the corresponding segment in the same direction.

+##### _Structure of `data3.txt`:_
+- The first line contains the number of pieces.
+- For each piece:
+  - The next three lines define the segments of a cuboid in dimension 3.
+  - The following three lines represent the coefficients of a linear form on $ \mathbb{R}^3 $.

+We will read this file and define a `PiecewiseFn<std::vector<Segment>, LinearForm<double, 3>>` with a default value of zero.
+Then, we will display some values to ensure that this program works correctly.

+Note: in file test3.cpp, we use different implementations of the operator>> (with struct Segment, class LinearForm, and the <fstream> library), and it is up to the compiler to choose one of them.